 Staff Assessment: This condition has been partially satisfied.
-Additional requirement regarding lighting is requested.
-Refer to Standard Conditions A.1.18 and A.2.16.
-Please note that certain elements of the Public Realm may require encroachment agreements due to the higher maintenance requirements.
+Additional requirements regarding lighting is requested.
+Refer to Standard Conditions A.1.17.

-Rezoning Condition 22: Provision of a full landscape plan at the time of development permit application.
+Rezoning Condition 20: Provision of a full landscape plan at the time of development permit application.
 The landscape plan should illustrate proposed plant materials (with common and botanical names, plant sizes and quantities), paving, walls, fences, light fixtures, site grading and other landscape features.
 Plant material should be listed in a plant list that is clearly keyed to the landscape plan.
 The landscape plan should be a minimum 1:100 or 1/8" scale.